fata-nugraha/fata.tech/README.md

 - Integrated with redis
 - Integrated with Cloud Vision API for Optical Character Recognition
 - Integrated with Google Sheet API for automated update to my personal data
+- Integrated with Google Pub/Sub for triggering mailing system
 - Deployed at Google App Engine

 ### To-Do

 - Integration with MongoDB for storing shortener link system
-- Integration with Google Pub/Sub or Kafka
+- ~~Integration with Google Pub/Sub or Kafka~~
 - ?